PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: PRISMA: Proposed Unified Framework for Solving PDEs

 \subsection{Spectral Residual Attention (SRA) Block}

-Figure \ref{fig:sra_block} shows the architecture of the SRA block that is the core mechanism for injecting physics-based architectural guidance in PRISMA.
-The goal of SRA is to perform a dynamically adaptive \textit{cross-attention} between the current feature map and the PDE residual, all within the spectral domain.
-By performing this physics-informed cross-attention, we aim to guide the denoising process toward physically consistent solutions by modulating the frequency spectrum without any loss guidance.
+Figure \ref{fig:sra_block} shows the architecture of the SRA block, the core mechanism for injecting physics-based architectural guidance in PRISMA.
+SRA is inspired by cross-attention, and is implemented as a diagonal, frequency-wise spectral modulation rather than a full token-mixing attention layer.
+In particular, the feature spectrum acts as the query/value and the residual spectrum acts as the key, producing a per-frequency compatibility mask that modulates feature modes without performing dense mixing across all frequencies.
+This design preserves the key idea of attention-based query--key compatibility while remaining computationally efficient and well aligned with UNO layers.

-Let $\widetilde{\bx}^{\,l}=\mathcal{F}(\bx^{l})$ and $\widetilde{\br}^{\,}=\mathcal{F}(\br)$ be the 2D Fourier transforms of the layer's input feature maps and the corresponding PDE residuals, respectively.
-The SRA block performs a spectral cross-attention where the PDE residual $\widetilde{\br}^{\,l}$ is the \textbf{key} and the feature map $\widetilde{\bx}^{\,l}$ is the \textbf{query}.
+Let $\widetilde{\bx}^{\,l}=\mathcal{F}(\bx^{l})$ and $\widetilde{\br}^{\,}=\mathcal{}(\br)$ be the 2D Fourier transforms of the layer's input feature maps and the corresponding PDE residuals, respectively.
 First, a compatibility score $S^l$ measures the phase alignment between them at each 2D frequency mode $\vec{k}=(k_1, k_2)$, via their complex inner product.
 This is calculated as the magnitude of their complex inner product across all channels $C$.
 This score is then used to create a physics-informed \textit{attention mask} $A^l$ via learnable spectral gain weights $\vec{w}_{\text{gain}}^{\,l}$, and passing it through a sigmoid activation as follows:

-This allows the model to learn what frequency modes of the feature map are most informative for error correction based on guidance from PDE residuals.
+Unlike softmax, the sigmoid mask enables non-competitive activation across frequencies~\citep{ramapuram2025theory}.
+This allows the model to learn what frequency modes of the feature spectrum are most informative for error correction based on guidance from PDE residuals.
 To dynamically control this process based on the relevance of PDE residuals in noisy settings, a scalar \textit{guidance strength} $g_{\text{res}}^l \in [0,1]$ is learned by an MLP from the spatially-averaged residual $\br^l_{\text{avg}}$ and the diffusion noise embedding $c_\sigma$.
-Finally, $g_{\text{res}}$ is used to modulate $\widetilde{\bx}^{\,}$ via a skip-connection with the attention mask to produce SRA's output:
+Finally, $g_{\text{res}}$ is used to modulate $\widetilde{\bx}^{\,}$ via a skip-connection with the attention mask to produce SRA's output: {